Capturing Creativity

 Walking With Jacob

-"Partially submerged offcuts of ice bobbed like specters center-stream, trapping traveling beech leaves in yellowing eyelets.
-Water tumbled over shale stone in glass cascades, merging into a frenzy.
+"Submerged offcuts of ice bobbed like specters center-stream, trapping traveling beech leaves in yellowing eyelets.
+Water tumbled over shale stone in cascades, merging into a frenzy.
 And then, a gentle moment in a nearby eddy.
 Ripples gliding into geometric patterns like the fanned tail feathers of a Cooper’s Hawk."
 Click on the image to read my personal essay about Jacob's Creek.

 Toward the Sky

-Fall in the forest beneath an impossibly gorgeous azure sky.
-This October morning, my husband and I headed down tangled Kate's Trail in Princeton, named for a young woman who died in a car accident when she was only 17.
+Autumn in the forest beneath an azure sky.
+This October morning, my husband and I headed down an overgrown Kate's Trail in Princeton, named for a young woman who died in a car accident when she was 17.
 These woodland memorials are so precious.
 How can you not feel their spirits in these hidden enclaves?